Government Shutdowns(Hour 2)

 And you just don't leave it up to the democratic process, the political process, because then it'll be manipulated.

-And some people will win and some people will lose.
+some people will win and some people will lose.

 That's the bad part of it.

-It's a privacy issue, and that's why they passed it in the first place.
+And that's why they passed it in the first place.

 I think it should have been passed on a religious basis.

-If you don't like it, and it's always based on religion, then okay, you don't have to have it.
+If you don't like it and it's always based on religion, then okay, you don't have to have it.

-But that's why it's a freedom issue.
+But that's why it's a

 It's a First Amendment issue.